 I knew that horses sleep standing up, but I also grew up in the country and had regularly seen horses laying down in fields- so I wasn’t sure what to think!

 As I learned more about horse-keeping I learned that horses can sleep standing up or lying down, but their sleep is deeper when they do lay down.
 As prey animals, horses have to be careful about when and where they lie down to sleep.
-Because lying down to sleep was risky in the wild, horses evolved to only need about 30 minutes of recumbent (lying down) sleep in each 24 hr day (source).

 Frequently asked questions:

 Horses may sleep on their side (called Lateral Recumbancy) or on their belly, with their legs tucked up underneath them (called Sternal Recumbancy).
 Lateral recumbent sleep offers horses deeper sleep, but horses must feel very safe in their stall, pasture, or herd to sleep this way.

 Horses are very adaptable in their sleep patterns.
 While horses are generally awake during the day and asleep at night like humans, horses adapt well to a practice many horse owners use during the hottest months of the summer in which horses are turned loose in pastures to graze in the cool of the night, and put up in stalls in a shaded barn (usually with fans helping them stay cool in the heat) during the day.

 Horses’ sleep patterns are very different than ours – they rest by dozing on and off throughout the 24 hour period.
 Humans on the other hand have a much more set wake/sleep cycle.
 While it’s hard for humans to try and shift their sleep schedule, horses adapt well to it.

 According to veterinary researchers, horses need about 30 minutes of laying down sleep each day, and will spend about 12% of their day napping while standing up.
 9